-Galina is recommended for Administrative and Public Law in the most recent edition of the Legal 500, where she is described as, ‘A star performer whose written work in particular is of the highest order.’
+Galina is recommended for Administrative and Public Law in the most recent edition of the Legal 500, where she is described as, “A star performer whose written work in particular is of the highest order.”
 She is regularly instructed both for and against central and local government.
-In addition to the specialisms listed below, her recent work has covered prisons (including categorization and recall challenges), community care, social security (with a particular focus on tax credits), and child support.
+In addition to the specialisms listed below, her recent work has covered healthcare, community care (she is a contributor to Stephen Knafler QC’s book on Adult Social Care Law), social security (with a particular focus on tax credits) and prisons (including categorisation and recall challenges).

 Galina specialises in representing individuals subject to immigration control.
 She frequently appears in the First-Tier and Upper Tribunal, and has acted in a large number of judicial review challenges to decisions of the immigration authorities.
 She has particular experience of civil claims for damages for unlawful detention.
 Galina is recommended for her work in immigration law in both Chambers & Partners and Legal 500 where she has been described as “a real brain-box who makes light work of her cases” and “incredibly gifted on her feet and popular with clients.”

 Galina regularly advises and appears on behalf of the Valuation Office Agency, billing authorities and individual ratepayers in both statutory appeals and liability order claims.

 Galina studied Law with German Law at Magdalen College, Oxford, and the University of Konstanz, Germany.

 “She prepares meticulously and has everything at her fingertips, which gives you a very real confidence.”
 “She is always a very impressive opponent and a barrister who is reasonable and pleasant to deal with.”
 (Administrative & Public Law, Chambers & Partners 2022)

 “She is very good and very reasonable.”
 “She really knows her way around rating.”
 (Rating, Chambers & Partners 2022)